pasalino/TinyLanding/README.md

 ## Roadmap

 * Istruction for create PM2 Services
-* System for multiple landing page in one
 * Provisioning on Heroku
 * Documentation for edit template
 * Documentation for run in docker